dettanym/prose/evaluation/results.md

 presumably this is because the services are not facing high load (?)
 E.g. Istio has a max of 97ms while it earlier only saw a max of 70ms.
 We found that Prose-filter had the same pattern as in the vegeta attack mode.
 Prose-filter still shows latencies from 100ms--1000ms.
-Based on the traces (`traces-1714713825594.json`), Presidio caused a significant fraction of these times e.g. for a 437ms response, it took up 165ms + 15ms + 80ms = 260ms.
+Based on the traces, Presidio caused a significant fraction of these times e.g. for a 437ms response, it took up 165ms + 15ms + 80ms = 260ms.
 Out of a 180ms response, it took up 35ms + 9ms + 48ms ~=95ms.
 That is, it continues to take around or even slightly over half the total response time.

 Importantly, in the sequential case, only one Presidio replica processes a request at a time.
 Whereas in the vegeta mode, multiple Presidio replicas could